 Hiawatha: Chicago and Milwaukee.

-Borealis: Chicago and St Paul, MN.
+Borealis: Chicago and St. Paul, MN.

 Amtrak’s Empire Builder passes through but does not serve this depot.
 To catch the Empire Builder, take the Hiawatha to Milwaukee or Chicago.